kamalasaurus/bergelsonlab.org/people.md

         </div>
         <div class="description">
             <b>Luke Henry</b>
-            <p><b>Postdoctoral Fellow</b>, NYU; <a href="https://scholar.google.com/citations?user=mfT999QAAAAJ">Google Scholar</a></p>
+            <p><b>Postdoctoral Fellow</b>, NYU</p>
             <p> My research interests are focused on eco-evolutionary dynamics in host-associated microbiomes.
 I’ve worked in a wide range of systems, from the ecology of Lyme disease to sunflower domestication to mitochondria-Wolbachia interactions during oogenesis.
 My dissertation focused on the evolutionary potential of host-associated microbiomes by using <em>Drosophila melanogaster</em> to explore the relative contribution of the microbiome to local adaptation.
-Now, in the Bergelson lab, I investigate 1) the impact of host-microbiome interactions on pathogen dynamics, 2) seasonal processes that shape the <em>Arabidopsis</em> microbiome, and 3) ecologically informed microbiome engineering. </p>
+Now, in the Bergelson lab, I investigate 1) the impact of host-microbiome interactions on pathogen dynamics, 2) seasonal processes that shape the <em>Arabidopsis</em> microbiome, and 3) ecologically informed microbiome engineering. <a href="https://scholar.google.com/citations?user=mfT999QAAAAJ">View Luke's Google Scholar here</a> </p>
         </div>
     </div>
     <div class="profile">